Krabbe Disease,

 The goal is to reduce or clear the toxic substance buildup,

-there by slowing down or preventing further neurological damage.
+thereby slowing down or preventing further neurological damage.

 While ERT has shown promise in preclinical studies, its application in Krabbe disease is still under research, with ongoing clinical